HL7/davinci-atr/input/pagecontent/spec.md

 <div class="bg-success" markdown="1">

-#### Requirements for Implementation of the $atr-export operation
+#### Requirements for Implementation of the $davinci-data-export operation

-The Bulk Data Export async pattern is used by this IG for the implementation of the atr-export operation.
+The Bulk Data Export async pattern is used by this IG for the implementation of the davinci-data-export operation.
 The actual Bulk Data export operation is not directly used in this IG.

-Producer systems SHALL support the [$atr-export operation](OperationDefinition-atr-export.html) operation for member attribution list implementation.
+Producer systems SHALL support the [$davinci-data-export operation](OperationDefinition-davinci-data-export.html) operation for member attribution list implementation.

 Producer systems SHALL support the exportType of ```hl7.fhir.us.davinci-atr``` for implementing Member Attribution List IG.

-Producer systems SHALL export only the patients contained in the identified group if a list of member references are supplied as part of the [$atr-export operation](OperationDefinition-atr-export.html) operation.
+Producer systems SHALL export only the patients contained in the identified group if a list of member references are supplied as part of the [$davinci-data-export operation](OperationDefinition-davinci-data-export.html) operation.

 When member references are not supplied, the Producer systems SHALL export data for all members contained in the Member Attribution List.

 Producer systems SHALL support the reading and searching of Group resources per the capability statement expectations outlined below.

+Producer systems SHALL support ```Group,Patient,Coverage,Practitioner,Organization``` as resource types for the ```[base]/Group/[id]/$davinci-data-export?resourceTypes``` parameter for the exportType of ```hl7.fhir.us.davinci-atr```.

-Producer systems SHALL support ```Group, Patient, Related Person, Practitioner, PractitionerRole, Location, Organization, Coverage, Group``` resource types for the ```[base]/Group/[id]/$atr-export?_type``` parameter for the exportType of ```hl7.fhir.us.davinci-atr```.
+Producer systems SHOULD support ```Group, Patient, Related Person, Practitioner, PractitionerRole, Location, Organization, Coverage, Group``` resource types for the ```[base]/Group/[id]/$davinci-data-export?resourceTypes``` parameter for the exportType of ```hl7.fhir.us.davinci-atr```.

+Producer systems SHALL reject requests that do not contain the minimum resource types of ```Group,Patient,Coverage,Practitioner,Organization``` as resource types for the ```[base]/Group/[id]/$davinci-data-export?resourceTypes``` parameter for the exportType of ```hl7.fhir.us.davinci-atr```.

 * The producer SHALL create NDJSON files for each of the resources that are linked to the member to create an attribution list as outlined below